HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/working_with_compose/staging_to_production.md

     dxclient xmlaccess -xmlFile SchedulerCleanupTask.xml
     ```

-These commands produces a export of all resources on the virtual portal.
-It can be found on the server itself and is copied here: [CleanPortalWithoutWebApps.xml](./CleanPortalWithoutWebApps.xml), [AddBasePortalResources.xml](./AddBasePortalResources.xml), [SchedulerCleanupTask.xml](./SchedulerCleanupTask.xml).
+These xmlaccess files can be found on the server itself and are copied here: [CleanPortalWithoutWebApps.xml](./CleanPortalWithoutWebApps.xml), [AddBasePortalResources.xml](./AddBasePortalResources.xml), [SchedulerCleanupTask.xml](./SchedulerCleanupTask.xml).

 9. Run scheduler through the `Task.xml` on the target WebEngine container.